 There is a Burden of Proof in a Termination and Voluntary Quit

 The State will make its initial Determination, based on the Revised Statute and Precedent Rulings.
 The process in obtaining a Favorable determination from the State Unemployment Office will weight heavily on what the former Employee Claimant and Employer reports to the department, as well as what documentation may have been prepared in advance to help a claim adjudicator initially rule in either’s favor.

 Timing and Preparation is Critical to the Unemployment Claim Determination Process

 There is a short period of time from filing for benefits, until your Notice Of Determination & Ruling is issued, to you and the employer.

 Most people are not prepared for the speed of of the process to issue an initial notice of determination about the cause for separation and so can be caught off guard by how unemployment works.

 This is why it may be important to an employee, or employer to have an expert in unemployment to advise with preparations for the end result, which is often an Unemployment Appeal Hearing.

 Most Major Corporations have the assistance of ADP and Equifax as Hearing Consultants to helps employers their direct witnesses and testimony as one way to insure you may be denied unemployment benefits.

-For employees facing the prospect of being able to successfully maneuver through the unemployment process it can be intimidating to say the
+For employees facing the prospect of being able to successfully maneuver through the unemployment process it can be intimidating to say the least.

 After the Notice of Determination & Ruling has been issued, the Claimant and Employer have to right to file an Appeal